spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 For some JWST modes this is usually a resampled product, such as the "s2d" products for MIRI LRS fixed-slit, NIRSpec fixed-slit, and NIRSpec MOS, or the "s3d" products for MIRI MRS and NIRSpec IFU.
-For other modes that are not resampled (e.g. MIRI LRS slitless, NIRISS SOSS, NIRSpec BOTS, and NIRCam and NIRISS WFSS), this will be a "cal" or "calints" product.
+For other modes that are not resampled (e.g. MIRI LRS slitless, MIRI WFSS, NIRISS SOSS, NIRSpec BOTS, and NIRCam and NIRISS WFSS), this will be a "cal" or "calints" product.
 For modes that have multiple slit instances (NIRSpec fixed-slit and MOS, WFSS), the SCI extensions should have the keyword SLTNAME to specify which slit was extracted.